Why should you use a freelance web designer?

-No phone call dodged, no emails left unopened.
+I don't dodge phone calls, I don't ignore emails.
 Try it now - Watch how quickly I get back to you.

 This means the buck stops here.
 I am the only one you need to talk to about your project.
 If there's something I can't do, I can usually recommend someone to do it for you.

-None of my design work is ever taken from a pre-made theme.
-I code from scratch for site performance and security.
-I want visitors to remember your site.
+None of my design work is ever taken from pre-made themes or designs.
+I build websites from scratch for site performance and security.

-I pride myself on being approachable and friendly because it makes it easier for communication between us to flow - that and it's just nice to be nice.
+I pride myself on being approachable and friendly because it makes it easier for communication between us to flow and it's just nice to be nice.

 When you need a website designed and developed you have to face the question of "should we use a digital agency or a freelancer?".

-The difference is not always obvious, as some individuals run agencies by outsourcing work, and some agencies are actually just one man bands with many strings to their bow or a team of freelancers.
+The difference is not always obvious, as some "agencies" are just one man bands with either, many strings to their bow or a team of freelancers.

-When working with an agency you are paying for a full team: designers, developers, copywriters, marketers, project managers, coffee machines, chillout areas, chatting time, etc.
+When working with an agency you are paying for a full team of designers, developers, copywriters, marketers, project managers, coffee machines, chillout areas, chatting time, etc.

 When you use a freelancer; we will work with you on the project, meaning you will have more control on the project and we can often offer more flexibility.

 Due to the processes that agencies provide, you may find that the project timeline is longer than you expect.

-A freelancer that manages their time well can often beat an agency on price and turnaround time.
+A freelancer that manages their time well can often beat an agency on turnaround time.

-Any good freelancer knows to not spread them-self too thinly.
+Any good freelancer knows to not spread themselves too thinly.

 Inevitably as a web designer you need to have a wide range of knowledge about development, design, marketing and SEO.
 Being a jack-of-all trades is not really an option.

 This is where an agency can help out - if you want one company dealing with everything including PPC campaigns, email marketing, social media, content creation then you probably need to hire an agency.

 The real difference between an agency and freelancer is: coverage of skills and budget.